Published by Carl Hedinger. Last Updated on September 27, 2023.

 The last official lot you’ll see when driving through the park is the Backpack Parking and Registration.
 It’s for the Widow’s Creek Trail, which leads to campsites (see “Camping” below) during the 2.5-mile one-way hike.

 Along the East Prong of Roaring River between the Bullhead Creek Parking and the Bridle Loop Trail Parking are two accessible fishing piers, with accessible parking spaces provided.

 Bridle Trail Parking

-There are two parking areas for bridle trails, with Mountains-to-Sea Trail access off the John P Frank Parkway.
+There are two parking areas for bridle trails, with Mountains-to-Sea Trail access off the Stone Mountain State Park Frank Parkway, Roaring Gap, NC.
 If you’re coming via Oklahoma Road, turn left on Frank Parkway and you’ll see the trailhead on your right not long after.